khare-divyansh/khare-divyannsh/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=KunalSharma2001.KunalSharma2001&style=flat-square&color=0088cc)

-Hi 👋🏻, My name is **Kunal Sharma** and I am currently a pre-final year student pursuing a B.Tech degree in Computer Science( AI ).
+Hi 👋🏻, My name is **Divyansh Khare** and I am currently a pre-final year student pursuing a B.Tech degree in Computer Science( AI ).
 I am passionate about technology and enjoy learning new programming languages and software development methodologies.
 During my free time, I enjoy working on personal coding projects and contributing to open-source communities.
 I also love to take part in coding competitions and hackathons.

 I’m currently learning about Supervised Learning, Data Analysis, and Database Management Systems.